Last update 7/27/2014 Alex Feller

 July 28, 1914: Austria-Hungary declares war on Serbia.
 Serbia seeks help from Russia.
 Russia gains allegiance from France.(1)

-August 1, 1914: Germany declares war on Russia.
+August 1, 1914: Germany, an ally of Austria-Hungary, declares war on Russia.
 (1)

 August 3, 1914: Germany declares war on France.
 (1)